Wall-Proximity Matters: Understanding the Effect of Device Placement with Respect to the Wall for Indoor Wi-Fi Sensing: Preliminaries

 \subsection{Sensing Coverage Model without Walls}

 A metric named SSNR (sensing-signal-to-noise-ratio) was proposed by Wang et al. \cite{placement_matters} to quantify the sensing capability:

-where $P_{d}$ is the power of the dynamic signal, $P_{i}$ is the interference power, which is linearly proportional to the static power $P_{LoS}$.
+where $P_{d}$ is the power of the dynamic signal, $P_{i}$ is the interference power, which is linearly proportional to the static power $P_{s}$.
+According to the findings in \cite{placement_matters}, the variables $\gamma$ and $b$ have fixed values for a given pair of Wi-Fi transceivers.
 It is worth noting that the static path is assumed to be the LoS path, and the power of the LoS signal can be mathematically expressed using the Friis equation \cite{friis1946, friis2018, friis2020} as

 where $P_{T}$ represents the transmission power, $G_{T}$ indicates the antenna gain of the transmitter, and $r_{D}$ represents the distance between the transmitter and receiver. $A_{R}$ corresponds to the effective aperture of the receiver's antenna, which can be calculated as $A_{R}=\frac{G_{R}\lambda^{2}}{4\pi}$, with $G_{R}$ denoting the antenna gain of the receiver and $\lambda$ representing the wavelength of the signal.
 However, in real indoor scenarios, the static path includes reflections from other stationary objects, which can lead to variations in the interference power $P_{i}$ \cite{placement_matters}.